 What are open and closed work permits, exactly?

 A closed work permit is a work permit that is issued to work in A SPECIFIC POSITION FOR A SPECIFIC EMPLOYER in Canada.
 You must find an employer before applying for the work permit.
 The name of your employer and how long you can work will be specified on your work permit when issued.
-Once in Canada, you won’t be able to work for another employer or in another position unless you apply for another work permit.
+Once in Canada, you won’t be able to work for another employer or in another position, unless you apply for another work permit.

 An open work permit is a work permit that is not job-specific, which means you can work for ANY EMPLOYER in Canada.
-You can look for a job before travelling to Canada or you can wait until you arrive (in which case, you will be able to network and be more proactive).
-You can change employers, change jobs, move to another city or province whenever you feel like it.
-Note that some open work permits may tie you to a specific province.
+You can look for a job before travelling to Canada or you can wait until you arrive (which is preferable, as you will be able to network and be more proactive).
+You can change employers, change jobs, or move to another city or province whenever you feel like it.

 Open and closed work permits at a glance